 A tool in full expansion with many possibilities!

-“What we are trying to do with OCTOPUS is to improve the quality of humanitarian EHA responses!”
-Aude Lazzarini, head of the EHA division of Solidarités International
+“What we are trying to do with OCTOPUS is to improve the quality of humanitarian WASH responses!”
+Aude Lazzarini, head of the WASH division of Solidarités International

 Funded by HIF, this collaborative platform is expected to become a reference source on faecal sludge disposal and treatment in the humanitarian environment.
 From next May, the Global WASH Cluster and Oxfam will join the adventure by becoming the new partners of the platform.
-They will form a consortium with Solidarités International, thus allowing the formation of an EHA lead with the aim of setting up learning processes in the field.
+They will form a consortium with Solidarités International, thus allowing the formation of a WASH lead to set up learning processes in the field.
 Together, these three organizations will work to develop data collection processes and develop this tool in the field for future crises that generate high sanitation needs.

 Entirely in English, soon to be available in other languages, and easy to use, the platform is accessible to everyone.
 It also offers the opportunity to discover other initiatives in the sanitation sector, such as the SuSanA (Sustainable Sanitation Alliance) network.

 This type of participatory and collaborative tools makes it possible to meet a fundamental humanitarian need in terms of coordination.
-In the long term, OCTOPUS could even extend to broader EHA themes, such as the construction of latrines and become a flagship tool for EHA clusters!
+In the long term, OCTOPUS could even extend to broader WASH themes, such as the construction of latrines and become a flagship tool for WASH clusters!

 “Why not one day even open the platform to other sectors than sanitation!”
 Emmanuelle Maisonnave, Learning Officer of Solidarités International.